 In fact, many credit card companies, knowing that a discharged debtor cannot obtain another discharge in bankruptcy for 8 years, view the discharged debtor as a good risk.
 Former debtors routinely get swamped with credit card offers and solicitations from car dealers.
 While most people understandingly want to jump at the chance to get credit again, they should pause and proceed slowly.
 Pay attention to the interest rates, terms and conditions, and the true cost of paying your bills over time.

 For the unwary, it’s easy to get back in trouble again.
 I recommend obtaining a credit card with a small credit line, or a secured credit card with a fixed limit, that can be used and paid-off , or mostly paid-off, every month.
 A small balance may cost little in interest and be helpful in rebuilding your credit history.
-This activity will be reported to the credit bureaus and, over time, will demonstrate responsible money management and credit worthiness.
+By not “maxing out” your credit limit, you will demonstrate that you can responsibly manage credit.
+This activity will be reported to the credit bureaus and, over time, will demonstrate prudent money management and credit worthiness.
 Mortgage payments and car loan payments, made in full and on time, can also raise credit scores.

 Your credit reports from Equifax, Experian and Trans Union should be checked regularly and can be obtained once a year at no charge by logging into www.annualcreditreport.com.
 While a bankruptcy filing, depending on the chapter, will show up on the credit report for 7 to 10 years, a large factor in determining the credit score is based on recent activity.
 So, make sure your personal information is accurate, you recognize the creditors listed, your payments are correctly posted, and there is no erroneous information contained in the report.

-Part of the bankruptcy petition, as well as the mandatory credit counseling you completed, involved creating a budget.
-Knowing how much money is coming in and what your fixed monthly expenses are helps determine how much money is left for discretionary purchases.
-But even if there is money left in the budget, it is wise to regularly set some aside for unexpected emergency expenses – such as car repairs, home repairs, health care and legal expenses.
+Part of the bankruptcy petition, as well as the mandatory credit counseling courses you complete, involved creating a budget.
+Knowing how much money is coming in and what your fixed monthly expenses are helps determine how much money is available for discretionary purchases.
+But even if there is money left in the budget, it is wise to regularly set something aside for unexpected emergency expenses – such as car repairs, home repairs, health care and legal expenses.